MorgesHAB/SolarLoon/README.md

 	sudo su -

-Edited the crontab :
+Edited the crontab (If it's the first time choose the open's mode, take the mode 2)

-	crontab -e (2)
+	crontab -e

 Add these lignes to the cron at the end of the file :